dmurdoch/parseLatex/README.md

 For now, I’m aiming to handle anything that `knitr::kable()` and the `kableExtra` functions will produce.

-At the moment, it doesn’t even do as much as `tools::parseLatex()`.

 ## Installation

 You can install the development version of parseLatex from